OAuth App Ownership: How to Avoid Vendor Lock-In When Choosing a Unified API Provider

 Sample language to propose:

-"Per-unit pricing shall not increase by more than [5-7]% annually during any renewal term.
-Renewal pricing must be communicated in writing at least [60] days prior to the renewal date."
+"Per-unit pricing (including per-connection, per-linked-account, and per-integration fees) shall not increase by more than [5-7]% annually during any renewal term.
+Renewal pricing must be communicated in writing at least [60] days prior to the renewal date.
+Customer shall have the right to terminate without penalty if the proposed renewal pricing exceeds the contracted cap."

 Not legal advice.
 These sample clauses are starting points for negotiation, not a substitute for counsel.
 Have your legal team review and adapt them to your jurisdiction and specific vendor agreement.
 The goal is to walk into a negotiation with specific language rather than vague requests.